Questions and Answers on Whole-Hearted Healing™

-For more recent questions and answers on Whole-Hearted Healing, trauma, and developmental biology, see our public forum.
+For more recent questions and answers on Whole-Hearted Healing regression, trauma, and developmental biology, see our public forum.

 What is the Whole-Hearted Healing technique (WHH)?

 WHH is a regression technique that eliminates the core traumas that drive most of our emotional and physical difficulties in the present.
-No special preparation or states of consciousness are required, such as hypnosis.
+No special preparation or states of consciousness (such as hypnosis) are required,.
 When done to completion, a client (or an individual working alone) comes in with an issue, and afterwards will feel a sense of calm, peace, and lightness about the issue, without any trace of the presenting emotional problem.
 In this, it acts much like a variety of other modern trauma therapies (often called ‘power’ or ‘energy’ techniques).

 How would it benefit me as a therapist to know about this technique?